Akshat2512/Crime-Prediction/README.md

 ## Features

-- <b>Login page:</b> User can Create, Login in his Account, user data will be saved in the database.
+- <b>Login page:</b> User can create, login account, user data will be saved in the database.
 - <b>Change Maps:</b> User can change map layers (eg, Streets, Satellite, etc.)
 - <b>Crime Analysis:</b> The app provides a new way to analyze crimes using graphs and displayed on map alongside.
 - <b>Crime Prediction:</b> The prediction results of the selected city are displayed, making it easy for users to analyse future crimes graphically.